lycanthrobby/lycanthrobby/README.md

 </center><center><img src="IMG_5943.jpeg" alt="Bucky"><center></center>   That’s my man…MY MAN MY MAN MY MANNNN

 I am a Bucky Barnes Yume!
-I am non-sharing, so I kindly ask that doubles to not interact.
-If you are a double, I’ll respect you but I most likely won’t interact.
-I love my husband 😔❤️
+I am non-sharing, so I kindly ask that you int kindly and cautiously if you are a double.
+If you are, I’ll respect you but I most likely won’t interact myself, but it’s fine if you do!
+I love my husband :)

 I’m also like… A huge Stucky shipper and have been since 2017 👀